 Whenever I see Hamburger Soup on the menu, it always makes me smile.
 This family-friendly soup appeals to both kids and grown-ups alike, and there’s just something fun about the idea of eating soup that tastes like a hamburger!

 Hamburger soup is simple and inexpensive to make, but packs a lot of flavor.
 It’s another soup that uses our rich, homemade brown stock, and thanks to the ground beef, tomato, cheese, and other ingredients and seasonings, this is a really delicious and filling family meal.
-We’ve used alphabet noodles – another fun ingredient to include – but any small pasta will work well with this soup.
+We’ve used mini bow tie-shaped pasta – another fun ingredient to include – but any small pasta will work well with this soup.

 - 2 tablespoons extra virgin olive oil, separated